 Instructions

-- While the meatballs are cooking spiralize the zucchini.
+- Make the zucchini noodles.
+While the meatballs are cooking spiralize the zucchini.
 Once spiralized place on a plate covered with paper towels and press the excess moisture out.

-- Once the meatballs are done cooking return the pan to the stove top over medium heat.
+- Add the sauce.
+Once the meatballs are done cooking return the pan to the stovetop over medium-low heat.
 Add the red sauce and cook for 5 minutes.
-Add the zucchini and continue to cook until the sauce is heated, about 2-3 minutes.
+Add the zucchini noodles and continue to cook until the sauce is heated, about 2-3 minutes.

 Mmm, these meatballs sound delicious and I'm a BIG zoodles fan!
 They are so delicious that we even prefer them over pasta most of the time now!
 Gorgeous photos, btw!